Lex-2008/jsaccess.log/README.md

 Plans
 -----

-* parse referrer to search string for some search engines
 * hide too long strings (imagine ua) behind overflow:hidden and show them on click
 * use Range requests to check for updates in files
 * tell SQLite which columns are numeric ones